sophiacarlone/carlone-capstone/src/Mar23/Logs.md

 https://en.wikipedia.org/wiki/Simple_Network_Management_Protocol

 Scar — 03/25/2023 9:25 PM
-ok, I just had this whole thing with making a vm for sc350 so let me recount
+ok, I just had this whole thing with making a vm for sc350 so let me recount <b>(I never  elaborated on this.
+This is briefly mentioned elsewhere in logs.
+There was two main issues, one was getting the vm connected to the internet, and the other was being able to `ssh` into the vm after it did receive internet connection.
+The first problem was with the brige configuration on hydra.
+At that point, Hydra was connected to both the private and public vlans, and this vm should only be on the private.
+The other problem stemmed from the UFW having port 22 for ssh closed)</b>

 Scar — 03/27/2023 5:22 PM
 ssh outside cosi is broken